vikas1709/WebDev-Session5/readme.md

 });
 ```

-Note the break down of the elements into separate js files.
+Break down the template into a separate file:

 js > recipes > recipe-list.template.html